anmcarrow/prestic-ng/README.md

 Prestic is a profile manager and task scheduler for [Restic](https://restic.net/) CLI backup tool.
 It works on all operating systems when you can run Python an Restic itself but GUI features and keyring functionality may vary by a platform.

+You can use it with or without GUI, for your a desktop, home server or pet project VDS.

 ![MacOS 15 build](./assets/screenshot.png)

 # Installation